 Arranging Israeli legal status for a foreign spouse from a high-risk country

-The law offices of Cohen, Decker, Pex, Brosh, in Jerusalem and Tel Aviv, provide their clients with comprehensive representation and legal solutions.
+Our law offices in Jerusalem and Tel Aviv, provide their clients with comprehensive representation and legal solutions.
 Our office assists couples in arranging legal status for foreign spouses, including spouses coming from high risk countries.

 An overall look at the process of obtaining legal status